RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>

 ## Elements for Perspectives, Guides and Comparisons
-  Access to Better Quality, Helpful Services is Needed with Better Laws Preventing Coercion.
+  Better Quality, Helpful Services is Needed with Access and Better Laws Preventing Coercion.
 Cases Related to the Arts are listed in Details and in Easy Documents for references to encourage knowledge and competition in business, to assist individuals.<br>

 <b><i>"A-List (artists), wall-street titans, famous sports stars, (billionaires-finances), heads of studios, politicians, you know some of the most powerful people in the world and it was the company everyone wanted to be in..."</b>
 <br>See Molly's Game | On-set visit with Molly Bloom "Writer": https://www.youtube.com/watch?v=XCb4DJ7qfN0</i><br>